juanboro/cync2mqtt/README.md

 ```shell
 mosquitto_pub  -h $mqttip -I tx -t "acyncmqtt/set/$meshid/$deviceid" -m '{"state": "on", "brightness" : 50}'
 ```
+## Issues
+Certain direct connect devices (those with WIFI) have trouble connecting with the Linux Bluez-DBUS bluetooth-LE stack (can not connect/receive notiications).
+If possible - the best workaround is to have at least one device in your mesh cync2mqtt can connect to that does not have these issues.
+As a workaround, it is also possible to use [bluepy](https://github.com/IanHarvey/bluepy) which does not have these issues.
+See the [cync_mesh_example.yaml](cync_mesh_example.yaml) for how to enable this.

 ## Acknowledgments
 - Telink-Mesh python: https://github.com/google/python-laurel